helge17/tuxguitar/doc/contribute.md

 - [here](https://github.com/helge17/tuxguitar/tree/master/desktop/TuxGuitar-cocoa-integration-swt/share/lang) for the macOS specific translations;
 - there for plugins: [tuner](https://github.com/helge17/tuxguitar/tree/master/desktop/TuxGuitar-tuner/share/lang), [batch file converter](https://github.com/helge17/tuxguitar/tree/master/desktop/TuxGuitar-converter/share/lang), [jack](https://github.com/helge17/tuxguitar/tree/master/desktop/TuxGuitar-jack/share/lang) and [pdf export](https://github.com/helge17/tuxguitar/tree/master/desktop/TuxGuitar-pdf-ui/share/lang).

-Other translation files specific to Android are present, these are derived from the files above.
+Other translation files specific to Android are present, and are derived from the files above.

-The easiest way to update one translation is probably to open the English "messages.properties" file and the corresponding file for your language side by side.
+The easiest way to update a translation would likely be to open the English "messages.properties" file and the corresponding file for your language side by side.
 Those files can be edited with any standard text editor.
 Every line starting with a "#" character will be ignored and the corresponding message will be displayed in English.
 To translate a string: add the translated text after the "=" sign, remove the leading "# " and you're done.

 You do not need to follow all steps described in this document to submit an updated translation.
 Just use the standard [GitHub process](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ### Suggest improvements

-A feature you would love is currently missing?
+Is a feature you would love currently missing?
 You can create a dedicated issue.
 In this case, use **"Feature request"** in the issue's description, and try to provide a precise description of your desired feature.
 Stay tuned, we might have questions for you before trying to implement something.
 Please remember that this project is maintained by volunteers only, so some requests may not be implemented and most will take time.
 Be patient and polite when making or responding to requests.
 <br>
 <br>